Flexible Work Arrangements

 Flex time is an arrangement where the employee works a modified schedule that alters when the employee starts and stops work.
 Flex time arrangements are usually established within specific guidelines that take into account and preserve the department’s “core” working day.
 Flex time should be arranged in advance with the employee and their supervisor or manager to set start and finish times.
 The total hours of work are not affected by this arrangement.

-For example, if the core hours for the department are between are between 9:30 a.m. and 3:30 p.m., when all employees need to be at work, the employee may be able to start at a set time between 7:30 and 9:30 AM, and finish at a corresponding time between 3:30 and 5:30 PM.
+For example, if the core hours for the department are between 9:30 a.m. and 3:30 p.m., when all employees need to be at work, the employee may be able to start at a set time between 7:30 and 9:30 AM, and finish at a corresponding time between 3:30 and 5:30 PM.

 Compressed Work Week